Tuwaiq-Academy-Training/HTML-CSS-Lap/README.md

 ## Instructions

-You will be working in the `apple-pie` folder.
+You will be working in the `HTML-CSS-Lap` folder.
 There you will find all the files, images, and text content needed to create the page.
 The text is in the `index.html`, and a CSS file is created `style.css`.

 ## Deliverable